Q. I work part-time. Am I eligible for a premium subsidy to help me buy insurance?

 Obamacare subsidy calculator *

-In addition to eliminating the “subsidy cliff,” the American Rescue Plan has also made premium subsidies larger for people who were already subsidy-eligible.
-And subsidies are more widely available, as the law has reduced the percentage of income that people are expected to pay (after the subsidy is applied) for the benchmark plan.
+In addition to eliminating the “subsidy cliff,” the American Rescue Plan and Inflation Reduction Act have also made premium subsidies larger for people who were already subsidy-eligible.
+This is because the law has reduced the percentage of income that people are expected to pay (after the subsidy is applied) for the benchmark plan.

 A more detailed explanation of subsidy eligibility determination is available here.
 In addition, brokers, navigators, and your state’s exchange can help you determine exactly how much your premiums will be for different plans, and whether or not you qualify for a subsidy.